-- A significant portion of our executives' pay should be "at risk," contingent on the company's performance relative to key stakeholder objectives. - Greater responsibility should be accompanied by a greater share of the risks and rewards of company performance. - Targets for incentive awards should encourage progress, but not at the expense of the safety and reliability of our operations.

-Reasonable, Competitive Pay

-Executive pay should be competitive within the utility industry and organizations with which we compete for executive talent, but other considerations, such as individual qualifications, corporate performance, and internal equity, should also play a role in our decisions about executive pay.
+- A significant portion of our executives' pay should vary based on the company's performance relative to key stakeholder interests. - Greater responsibility should be accompanied by a greater share of the risks and rewards of company performance. - Targets for incentive awards should encourage progress, but not at the expense of the safety and reliability of our operations. - Reasonable, Competitive Pay - Executive pay should be competitive, but other considerations, such as individual qualifications, corporate performance, and internal equity should also play a role in determining executive compensation.